#eye #eye

 Live Interactive Work, Audio Piece, 3D Print

 ‘Dual Reality’ is an interactive installation that explores the merging of our online and offline identities.
 It questions what is lost in the digital reconstruction of the human form.
-Merging physical and virtual space, the installation invites the viewer to fragment my digital self.
+Merging physical and virtual space, the installation invites the viewer to fragment Phelan’s digital self.
 Through interaction with the work, the viewer becomes part of the interplay between the real and the virtual world as they mutually influence each other.

 ‘The Ship of Theseus’ is a paradox which questions whether an object is the same after all its parts have been replaced.
 By investigating this thought experiment through a digital lens, this installation encourages reflection on the self in relation to one’s engagement with the online world.